phaag/nfdump/README.md

 `--enable-nsel`
 NSEL support is built-in by default; you only need to adjust the output format if you prefer the legacy *line* or *long* format for NSEL/NAT.
 Change the `fmt` formats accordingly in the config file `nfdump.conf`

+Notes:

+- Make sure your system does provide autoconf 2.71.
+- Older Linux distributions may require libbsd and libbsd-dev installed.

-Please note, that `nfprofile` is a legacy binary, used by NfSen and may be moved into a separate archive in future.
+- `nfprofile` is a legacy binary, used by NfSen and may be moved into a separate archive in future.

 ---